 The implications of crime classifications in criminal law are significant.
 A difference in classification can influence how a criminal case is conducted.
 This is true from both substantive and procedural perspectives.

 Both states and the federal government classify crimes depending on the potential punishment.
 Many jurisdictions also categorize specific crimes into degrees or classes.
 Most states recognize murder in three degrees: first-degree, second-degree, and third-degree murder.
 Also, a crime can be further divided into different classes, like Class A, Class B, and Class C misdemeanors.

-Burglary, for example, requires proof that the defendant broke into another person's dwelling with the intent to commit a felony.
-If a defendant convinces a jury that he only had the intent to steal a misdemeanor's worth of property after breaking into the victim's home, the jury can't return a conviction for burglary.
+Some criminal charges depend on whether the crime was committed in furtherance of a felony.
+Burglary, for example, is a two-part crime.
+It requires proof that the defendant broke into another person's dwelling with the intent to commit a felony once inside the home.
+If a defendant convinces a jury that he did not have the intent to commit larceny after breaking into the victim's home, then he is not guilty of burglary.